predsci/CHMAP/CHD-mkdocs/docs/dp/ed.md

 The first creates maps of varying timescale based on user entered intervals around a specific user inputted center date.
 These [maps](#running-average-maps) are then combined with a weighted average - either user inputted, or evenly weighted.

+The code for running average maps is found [here](https://github.com/predsci/CHD/blob/master/chmap/maps/time_averaged/running_average_maps.py).

 The second method uses a Gaussian distribution and a user inputted center date.
 The closer an image is to the center date, the more weight it has.
 Images are added one at a time to create the resultant [maps](#gaussian-time-varying-maps).

+The code for gaussian time weighted maps is found [here](https://github.com/predsci/CHD/blob/master/chmap/maps/time_averaged/running_average_maps.py).

 ## Running Average Maps
 [EUV Map](../img/dp/time_wgt/EUV_Map_Timescale_Weighted_052011.png) | [CHD Map](../img/dp/time_wgt/CHD_Map_Timescale_Weighted_052011.png)